pillarjs/router/README.md

 - `res`  - This is a [HTTP server response](https://nodejs.org/api/http.html#http_class_http_serverresponse) instance.
 - `next` - Calling this function that tells `router` to proceed to the next matching middleware or method handler.
 It accepts an error as the first argument.

+The function can optionally return a `Promise` object.
+If a `Promise` object is returned from the function, the router will attach an `onRejected` callback using `.then`.
+If the promise is rejected, `next` will be called with the rejected value, or an error if the value is falsy.

 Middleware and method handlers can also be defined with four arguments.
 When the function has four parameters defined, the first argument is an error and subsequent arguments remain, becoming - "err", "req", "res", "next".
 These